 The third and final performance period under an earn-out provision for the acquisition of our tax refund processing business ended on June 30, 2017.
-We believe that our tax refund processing business did not achieve its earn-out performance target for the fiscal year performance period based on the provisions of the contract and therefore, the total potential payout of \$26 million has not been accrued on our balance sheet as of March 31, 2018.
-We are currently in the process of resolving the final earn-out calculation with the selling shareholders with the assistance of a neutral third party who will make a determination of the final outcome.
-To the extent there is an unfavorable resolution for the earn-out payment, we may be required to make payment of up to \$26 million.
+We believed that our tax refund processing business did not achieve its earn-out performance target for the fiscal year performance period based on the provisions of the contract and therefore, the total potential payout of \$26 million had not been accrued in any period subsequent to June 30, 2017.
+We were in the process of resolving the final earn-out calculation with the selling shareholders with the assistance of a neutral third party pursuant to the terms of the contract.
+Prior to the final outcome of that process, we and the sellers mutually agreed to a payment of \$13.5 million.
+This payment amount has been accrued in our consolidated balance sheet as of September 30, 2018 and reflected as a component of other general and administrative expenses on our consolidated income statement for the three and nine months ended September 30, 2018.
+This amount was subsequently paid in October of 2018.

-During the quarter ended June 30, 2016, we continued our planned conversion of customer files from our legacy third-party card processor to our current third-party card processor.
-As part of the conversion process, a small percentage of our active account holders experienced limited disruptions in service.
-As a result of this limited disruption in service, two putative class action complaints were filed during the second quarter of 2016.
-Any settlement amount paid to resolve the consolidated class actions will be borne equally between us and our third-party card processor.
-We have recorded an estimated accrual of approximately \$2.3 million, which represents our portion of the estimated total settlement amount, all of which our insurance carrier has agreed to reimburse us.
-This amount is recorded in other accrued liabilities and accounts receivable on our consolidated balance sheet as of March 31, 2018.
+During the quarter ended June 30, 2016, we were in the process of our planned conversion of customer files from our legacy third-party card processor to our current third-party card processor.
+As part of the conversion process, a small percentage of our active account holders experienced limited disruptions in service, which resulted in two putative class action complaints filed during the second quarter of 2016.
+We previously recorded an accrual of approximately \$2.3 million, which represented our portion of the estimated total settlement amount, all of which our insurance carrier agreed to reimburse us.
+As of September 30, 2018, substantially all payments have been made to members of the class for open claims and the matter is considered resolved.